koajs/koala/README.md

 into a single framework.
 Many things such as body parsing, sessions, and CSRF are included.
 Many other things, such as routing, is too opinionated and not included.

+Unlike other frameworks, Koala will __not dictate how to write business logic__.
+Thanks to generators, writing business logic in Koa is much easier than other frameworks, and Koala's goal is to only make it easier.
+Don't expect a single option to automatically do magic for your app.

 Feel free to create suggestions!

 ## Features and Documentation